-In the past couple of years, I’ve become a bit of a fitness app junkie.
-I love the convenience of being able to work out from home with just my trusty Bmat and my phone.
+For the past few years, I’ve been a total fitness app junkie.
+I have always loved the convenience of being able to work out from home with just my trusty exercise mat and phone.

 Don’t have time for the full review?
 Scroll down to the bottom for the Quick FAQ!